novelda/novelda-uwb-demos/InstallationDescription_Windows.md

 ### Installation of python dependencies ###

-If you don't care about installing python packages in your global environment this isn't necessary.
+If you prefer installing python packages in a virtual environment instead of your global environment perform this step before __pip install__.
 ````
 cd Demos
 python -m venv .demos